 Related: How to Take Action Photos

-Focus on the subject, not the scene behind.
-Bear in mind your auto focus may struggle due to the low light, so if you find it hunting and not settling anywhere (or where you want it to!)
-Just switch to manual focus!
+When taking sunset silhouette photos make sure to focus on the subject, not the entire scene behind.
+Bear in mind that your auto focus may struggle due to the low light, so if you find it hunting and not settling anywhere (or where you want it to!) just switch to manual focus!

-If you switch to manual focus and (like me) your eye struggles to recognise tack sharp from barely acceptably sharp (!!) when looking through the lens, try this…
+If when switching to manual focus (and like me) your eyes struggle to recognise tack sharp from barely acceptably sharp when looking through the lens, try this…

 Pop your camera on your tripod, and compose the shot through the viewfinder.
 Once you’re happy, switch to live view mode, zoom in to where you want to focus, and then use the manual focus ring to determine when you’ve achieved a sharp result on your subject.

 Now you’ve got all the tips you need to take some gorgeous silhouette photos, pick up your camera and give it a go!

 JOIN the Free 5 Day Mini Course

 5 Days, 5 Videos Lessons = Photos You'll LOVE!

 Learn How to Use Your DIGITAL Camera!